-If pepperoni rolls are being made at the same time as sausage rolls, I put a bit of shredded mozzarella onto the tops of the rolls as soon they are removed from the oven for easier identification later.
+If pepperoni pizza sticks are being made at the same time as sausage rolls, I put a bit of shredded mozzarella onto the tops of the pepperoni as soon they are removed from the oven for easier identification later.

 Leftovers can be frozen, but I find that they are better if I freeze them before they have been allowed to rise after rolling.

-Allow the rolls to sit in a warm spot of the kitchen until thawed and the dough has become a bit puffier.
-This should take 2 to 3 hours.
+Allow the pizza sticks to sit in a warm spot of the kitchen until thawed and the dough has become a bit puffier.
+This might take 2 to 3 hours.

 Pepperoni Mozarella Rolls